szeidenleder/Noisemachine/README.md

-# New Modes for Noise Machine
+# New Features for Noise Machine

 ## Scale and Chord Mode